Skip to content

 biomcp study survival ... --chart survival -o survival.png

-Themes and accessibility
+Themes and palettes

 biomcp study query ... --chart bar --theme dark --palette wong

-Themes Accessible palettes
+Themes Colorblind-accessible palettes

-light, dark, solarized, minimal wong, okabe-ito, deuteranopia, protanopia, tritanopia
+light, dark, solarized, minimal deuteranopia, protanopia, tritanopia

 Try it